-Example 15: 2Deemed interest on interest-free loan
+Example 17: Deemed interest on interest-free loan

-Kiwi Co (a company resident in New Zealand) lends money to Beetle Co on interest-free terms and the laws of Country B allow Beetle Co to claim a deduction for tax purposes as if it had paid interest on the loan at a market rate.
+Kiwi Co (a company resident in New Zealand) lends money to Beetle Co (a company resident in Country B) on interest-free terms.
+The laws of Country B allow Beetle Co to claim a deduction for tax purposes as if it had paid interest on the loan at a market rate.